-If nature and hiking is more your thing, you can check out the following areas:
+If nature and hiking are more your things, you can check out the following areas:

-- Joshua Tree National Park – This park is about 2.5 hours drive inland from LA.
-If you want to make this a day trip, you’ll have to leave very early.
+- Joshua Tree National Park – This park is about a 2.5-hour drive inland from LA.
+If you want to make this a day trip, you’ll have to leave very early to avoid traffic.

-- Mojave National Preserve – Also about 2.5 hours drive inland from LA, but a bit more north.
-It’s about halfway point from LA to Las Vegas.
+- Mojave National Preserve – Also about a 2.5-hour drive inland from LA, just a bit more north.
+It’s about the halfway point from LA to Las Vegas.

-- Big Bear Lake & Lake Arrowhead – These lakes are up in the mountainous region in San Bernardino, just a little under 2 hours drive from LA.
+- Big Bear Lake & Lake Arrowhead – These lakes are up in the mountainous region in San Bernardino, just a little under 2-hour drive from LA.
 In the winter it’s famous for snow sports such as snowboarding and skiing.
 In the summer, you can do watersports and hiking.

-- Catalina Island – Catalina is an island one-hour ferry ride off the coast of LA.
+- Catalina Island – Catalina is an island that is about a one-hour ferry ride off the coast of LA.
 You can do kayaking, ride a glass bottom boat or go snorkeling and scuba diving.